jesseduffield/horcrux/README.md

 ```
 horcrux split diary.txt
 ```
-and it will prompt me for how many horcruxes I want.
-If I want 5 horcruxes, it will encrypt my `diary.txt` file with 5 different secret keys, and then split the encrypted result into 5 equal parts to be stored in `.horcrux` files along with the 5 secret keys.
-This means that you will need all five horcruxes to put the thing back together again and decrypt it.
+and it will prompt me for how many horcruxes I want, and how many will be needed to resurrect the original file.
+For example I might want 5 horcruxes with the ability to resurrect the file if I have any 3.
 The horcrux files will be created like so:
 ```
 diary_1_of_5.horcrux
 diary_2_of_5.horcrux